-Contact with Partners should be directed through previously established Single Points of Contact and should be fully documented by the Channel Coordinator.
+Contact with Partners should be directed through previously established Single Points of Contact within the MASH and will be recorded by the MASH on the VTR referral form.

-If the referred individual is under the age of 18 and is suitable for further assessment the Channel Coordinator must liaise with the local FS Coordinator, the Safeguarding manager or social care officer in Children's Services via the MASH.
+If the referred individual is under the age of 18 and is suitable for further assessment the Channel Practitioner must liaise with the local FS Coordinator, the Safeguarding manager or social care officer in Children's Services via the MASH.